OpenCilk/www.opencilk.org/src/doc/users-guide/install.md

  - Fedora (34, 36)
  - macOS (10.15, 11.6, 12.4)

-## Download

-Use the links below to download the appropriate OpenCilk precompiled shell archive (`.sh`), tarball (`.tar.gz`), or Docker image.

-You can also [build OpenCilk from source](../build-opencilk-from-source), which is the recommended approach for Ubuntu 18.04 and other operating systems not listed above.

 {% alert "info" %}
 ***Prerequisites:*** The OpenCilk binaries assume that system header files and system libraries are already installed on the system.